 Day 8: Individual departure or ride to Hiwassee Acres

 You can either depart from Ramble Creek or continue with a final day's riding, starting along the Eureka Trail, a hard-packed gravel trail that follows the path of a former rail line connecting the communities of Athens and Englewood.
 In Athens, you can explore the historic town as you make your way to Silver Springs Winery, one of Tennessee’s newest wineries but one that has already established deep roots.
-One of our favorite Overhill restaurants is the winery's Greek Taverna.
+One of our favorite Overhill restaurants is the winey's Greek Taverna.
 (The winery's founder has fond memories of growing up in Greece and all aspects of making wines with his grandfather.
-He's also a renowned pastry chef.)
+He's also a renowned pastry chef.

 Continue to your parked car and your transferred luggage at Hiwassee Acres.
 Showers are available.

 Extra nights at Hiwassee Acres are available on request for an additional charge.
-We encourage you to stay another night and paddle the Scenic Hiwassee River Blueway.

 Dates & Pricing